-- 1. As the credit did not mention that such charges were for the account of the beneficiary, then the issuing bank is obligated to recover these charges elsewhere. - 2.
+- The deduction of issuing bank's charges is not acceptable, and the issuing bank is obligated to recover these charges from the applicant and to reimburse the deducted amount. - 2.
 No. A credit is separate from the underlying contract. - 3.
-Reference should be made to the above-mentioned ICC opinions.
+UCP 600 sub-article 37 (a) applies to this issue, and reference should also be made to the above-mentioned ICC opinions.

-The opinion(s) rendered on this query reflect the opinion of the ICC Banking Commission's Technical Advisers based on the facts under "QUOTE" above.
-They do not necessarily reflect the opinion of the ICC Banking Commission until the Banking Commission renders its approval or disapproval of these opinion(s) at the next scheduled meeting.
+The opinion(s) rendered on this query reflect the opinion of the ICC Banking Commission based on the facts under "QUOTE" above.